GermanoGallicchio/research/SPREO.md

 --

 Multiple-testing inflation of false discoveries not controlled for now.
 At a later point, cluster correction can be applied.
-Therefore, the current analyses can show many significant time-frequency results which would be washed out by multiple-testing correction.
+Therefore, the current analyses _can show many significant time-frequency results which would be washed out by multiple-testing correction_.
 This exercise is purely _exploratory_ for now.

 ---